 You’ve already started the learning process by reading this blog.
-You can find more even material in my free book on multifamily investing.
+You can find even more material in my free books on Due Diligence, Partnerships, Financing, etc. You can find those on my Books Page Here.
 You can also check out a few of my recent podcasts.
 Here are a few good choices for getting started:

 2. Start Kicking Tires

 Book learning is necessary, but not sufficient.
 If you don’t take the next step and translate that knowledge into hands-on practice, all you’ll have is a head full of ideas and none of the practical skills you need to start and run a successful business.

 The only way to develop those skills is to get out there and start looking at deals.

 Have you connected with a broker yet?
 If not, then now is the perfect time to start.
 Once you’ve got an idea of what you’re looking for (see #s 3 & 4), reach out to a local commercial real estate broker and see what they have available.